flakjakk/my-project/docs/suggestions.md

 ### Geoff

 Andrew Cooper making shields and painting them
 Mini Cooper green and cool
 Debbie cutting off her finger in uncle Ben's steel cutter
 Getting a hiding with a high heel from Lyn Tyler's wife

 Shooting out the light bulb with my camera water pistol
+> Ed: I remember this well.
+We shot one light out by accident, then decided to try another (which worked spectacularly) so we destroyed some more, but not all of them ('cos that would have been wasteful!)

 Uncle Ben chasing the guys that stole his kombi - caught them at the traffic lights (and beating them up)
 The pet chicken in the dolls house